 - Understanding Dad is an eight-week class to help mothers 1) increase their knowledge, positive attitudes and skills associated with improving their relationship with the fathers of their children, 2) increase their understanding of the importance of father-child involvement and 3) foster positive interactions with their children’s fathers.
 Transportation and childcare available.
 Call 616.391.5830 for information.

 - Barbershop Talks.
 Open discussions that take place at local barbershops during business hours.
 All present during the discussion are welcome to participate.
 Barber Shop Talk encourages conversation on the five core values needed to promote positive fatherhood interactions.
 Conversations also highlight ways to enhance family and community life.
-Call 616.953.0507 for information.

-- Safe Sleep training.
+- Safe Sleep Training.
 Asphyxia from unsafe sleep practices is the third leading cause of infant death and completely preventable.
 Our Certified Safe Sleep Facilitator can teach you how babies should sleep to be safe from harm.
 This interactive hands-on training for parents, community residents, child care providers, agency staff, church groups and other interested parties is available on request.
 Call 616.391.5830 for information.

 - You Go Girl!
 Neighborhood parties with 10-12 young women gathering for fun, educational games, and frank discussions on topics related to women’s health, such as preconception health, healthy relationships, family planning, and nutrition.
 Call 616.391.5830 for details.

 - Health Equity / Social Justice two-day dialogue session open to anyone interested in exploring social disparities, privilege, and other concepts related to racial inequities.
 Call 616.267.7864 or 616.632.7122 for information.